Energy in Nigeria: Solar energy

 Solar thermal energy has been utilized for decades in processes for cooking, food preservation, and agriculture.

 In 2016, President Buhari inaugurated the country's first solar power plant in Ibadan.

 As of December 2017, Nigeria's federal government has invested $20 million on solar projects throughout the country.

 Nigeria's climate, resources, and economic and societal conditions made solar energy a suitable alternative energy source.

 The Northern part of Nigeria has the highest potential for solar.

 The North has an average solar insolation of 2200 kWh/m^2, while the southern part has 1800 kWh/m^2.

 In addition to adequate power outputs, solar energy would aid the country in reducing carbon emissions from fossil-fueled energy generation.

 Furthermore, solar power would provide a reliable and stable source of energy in both urban and other locations and could alleviate the resources-conflict associated with oil.
 In December 2020, the Federal Government of Nigeria partnered with an indigenous solar company, Arnergy, which at that time has brought in foreign investments worth over $9 million to boost solar electrification in Nigeria.
+WiSolar, a renewable energy company, founded in 2016 has also contributed to the Nigeria's solar energy landscape using its WiGo mobile application which allow users to purchase prepaid solar electricity for their homes by themselves with ease.
+The company aim to provide Nigerians with simplified solar solutions.